-There are several ways to pay your federal taxes: direct pay, debit or credit card, electronic federal tax payment system, or check or money order.
+There are several ways to pay your federal taxes: direct pay, debit or credit card, electronic federal tax payment system, and check or money order.
 Find out how to make a tax payment.

 Payment Options for Back Taxes

-- Call the phone number listed on any letters or documents you receive if you are behind on tax payments and need help.
+- Call the phone number listed on any letters or documents you received from the IRS for help with tax payments.

-- View information on the Fresh Start Program that helps struggling taxpayers pay back taxes and avoid tax liens.
+Learn about the IRS Fresh Start Program to help you pay back taxes and avoid tax liens.

 Resolve Tax Disputes

-You can get help resolving your tax disputes with the IRS and understanding your rights and responsibilities as a taxpayer:
+Get help resolving your tax disputes with the IRS and understanding your rights and responsibilities as a taxpayer:

-- Office of Appeals - An independent organization within the IRS helps resolve your tax disputes without going to tax court.
+- Office of Appeals - This independent organization within the IRS helps resolve your tax disputes without going to tax court.
 Learn whether an appeal is right for you.